 Targeted Proteomics Data

-These Targeted Proteomics datasets contains eight unfiltered NPX files from four separate Panels for both Plasma and CSF samples.
-The four targeted proteomics panels are Cardiometabolic, Inflammation, Neurology, and Oncology.
-Within the data release, all datasets are listed under the main datasets tab within the proteomics folder and are split into four separate datasets.
-The data is split by tissue source (CSF, Plasma) and data set number (D01, D02).
+Release 4.0 contains a bridged data release product that was generated using Olink provided bridging scripts in R. This is available under the Release 4.0 tag within the proteomics folder.
+In Release 3.0, all datasets are listed under the main datasets tab within the proteomics folder.
+All data products are split into four separate datasets.
+The data is split by tissue source (CSF, Plasma), data set number (D01, D02) and release (D03).
 From there, the main folders for each data set contain data from all four panels in both long and matrix format.
 An additional format is provided in the olink-explore-format folder.
 This format is provided for those who wish to use Olink specific tools.
-Each dataset also contains a samples metadata sheet for user reference.
+Each dataset also contains a sample metadata sheet for user reference.

 Data has been reformatted from the original format to contain AMP PD specific participant and sample IDs.
 Additional QC columns have been added to the data in order to provide additional information for flagged or passed samples.
 The released data has accompanying Terra notebooks, ranging from “Getting Started” notebooks which help users get familiar with the data and eventually assign case and control to samples, to QC notebooks to show users QC criteria used in flagging samples and analysis notebooks to perform simple data visualizations.